NicolasLopez147/SupportCopilot-project/README.md

-# SupportCopilot-LLM
+# SupportCopilot

-Sprint 1 sets up the data foundation for a technical support copilot project focused on three future tasks:
+Technical-support copilot project combining NLP experimentation, microservices, a user interface, Docker deployment, and basic CI/CD.

+The system is designed around three core tasks:

 - intent classification
-- structured ticket summarization
+- conversation summarization
-- agent reply suggestion
+- next-reply suggestion

-The current repository already covers dataset download checks, raw dataset inspection, conversion to a unified schema, and interim-data validation.
+The final project includes:

+- an end-to-end SupportCopilot pipeline with critics and fallback logic
+- a microservices architecture with a gateway and three downstream services
+- a Streamlit UI connected only to the gateway
+- Docker-based local deployment
+- GitHub Actions CI with smoke tests

+Suggested GitHub repository description:

+> Technical-support copilot with NLP pipeline, microservices, Streamlit UI, Docker, and GitHub Actions CI.

 ## Current Scope

-The repository now has two main layers:
+The repository is organized around two complementary layers:

 - `src/experiments`: baselines, fine-tuning, evaluation, and synthetic-data experiments
 - `src/copilot`: the integrated SupportCopilot pipeline, critics, retrieval, and feedback loop